 Canadians usually eat three standard meals a day — breakfast, lunch, and dinner — though each tends to be quite distinct.

 Breakfast is eaten first thing in the morning, shortly after waking up, and is intended to provide fuel for the day ahead.
-Sadly, many Canadians are now much too busy to give the meal much effort, and as a result it tends to be the most widely skipped or half-hearted meal of the day.
+Unfortunately a lot of Canadians tend to be too rushed in the morning to give the meal much effort, and as a result it tends to be the most widely skipped or half-hearted meal of the day.
 Traditional breakfast foods in Canada are cooked eggs, fried pork sausages or bacon, fried or deep-fried potatoes, toasted bread, pancakes (or egg-battered French Toast) and syrup, cereals, or hot oatmeal.
 For those in a rush, a breakfast may only consist of one of the above; for those who take it seriously, it’s not uncommon for a “hearty” Canadian breakfast to contain almost everything mentioned.

 Lunch can often be a light meal as well, as it’s traditionally eaten on or around 12:00 noon, a time when most Canadians are still at work.
 As a result, in recent years traditional Canadian “lunch foods” have tended to be those which are portable or easy to make, such as sandwiches, soups, or salads.
-On occasions when more time and effort is available (for instance, weekends or at restaurants), lunch meals can often be largely indistinguishable from dinner meals.
+On occasions when more time and effort is available (for instance, on the weekend or when visiting a restaurant), lunch meals can be largely indistinguishable from dinner meals.

 Dinner is almost always the largest and most well-prepared meal of any Canadian’s day, something one looks forward to enjoying after a long day of labour.
-Because of this, it also tends to be the most diverse and varied meal of the day, however, making it considerably harder to summarize what exactly is a traditional “dinner food.”
-Typically, Canadian dinners will usually feature a large meat entree of some sort, such as chicken breast, steak, pork chop, hamburger, or ground beef, as well as a grain or starch-based “side” such as rice, pasta, potatoes, or bread.
-In practice, the mix-and-match possibilities are virtually endless!
+This desire to make the meal enjoyable and satisfying means Canadians tend to have a lot of different things for dinner, however, and it can be hard to summarize a “traditional” Canadian dinner food as a result.
+Broadly speaking, Canadian dinners will usually feature a large meat entree of some sort, such as chicken breast, steak, pork chop, hamburger, or ground beef, cooked vegetables (most commonly carrots, peas, green beans, cauliflower, broccoli, or corn), and a grain or starch-based “side” such as rice, pasta, potatoes, or bread.
+The mix-and-match possibilities are virtually endless!